vapoursynth/vapoursynth/doc/pythonreference.rst

       Creates a new frame with uninitialized planes with the given dimensions and format.
       This function is safe to call within a frame callback.

+      Raises *ValueError* for zero or negative dimensions and for dimensions that aren't a multiple of the format's subsampling factor.

    .. py:method:: add_log_handler(handler_func)

       Installs a custom handler for the various error messages VapourSynth emits.